Phase transitions and sample complexity in Bayes-optimal matrix factorization: Introduction

 Our general method provides a unifying framework for the study of computational tractability and identifiability of various matrix factorization problems.
 The first step for this synergy is the formulation of the problem via a graphical model (see Fig. \ref{FactorGraph}) that is amenable to analysis using the present methods.

 The phase diagrams that we shall derive establishes for each problem two types of thresholds in the plane $\alpha-\pi$ : the threshold where the problem of matrix factorization ceases to be solvable in principle, and the threshold where AMP ceases to find the best solution.
 In most existing works the computation of phase transitions was treated separately for each of the various problems.
 For instance, redundant dictionaries for sparse representations and low rankness are usually thought as two different kinds of dimensional reduction.
-Interestingly, in our work these two reductions (and others) are described within a unified formalism; this is theoretically interesting in the context of recent developments \cite{elad2012sparse}.
+Interestingly, in our work a wide class of problems is treated within one unified formalism; this is theoretically interesting in the context of recent developments \cite{elad2012sparse}.